-The number of paragraphs that will form this section of the essay will depend on the number of points the writer chooses to make to support their opinion.
+The number of paragraphs forming this essay section will depend on the number of points the writer chooses to make to support their opinion.
 Normally three main points will be sufficient for beginning writers to coordinate.
-For more advanced students, they can simply increase the number of paragraphs based on the complexity of their arguments, but the overall structure will largely remained intact.
+More advanced students can simply increase the number of paragraphs based on the complexity of their arguments, but the overall structure will largely remain intact.

-The TEEL acronym is a useful way for students to remember how to structure their paragraphs.
-Read below for deeper understanding.
+The TEEL acronym is valuable for students to remember how to structure their paragraphs.
+Read below for a deeper understanding.

 The topic sentence states the central point of the paragraph.
-This will be in the form of one of the reasons in support of the thesis statement made in the introduction.
+This will be in the form of one of the reasons supporting the thesis statement made in the introduction.

 These sentences will build on the topic sentence by illustrating the point further, often by making it more specific.

-It is the purpose of these sentences to support the paragraph’s central point by providing supporting evidence and examples.
+These sentences’ purpose is to support the paragraph’s central point by providing supporting evidence and examples.
 This evidence may take the form of statistics, quotations, or anecdotal evidence.

 The conclusion weaves together the main points of the persuasive essay.
-It does not normally introduce any new arguments or evidence, but rather reviews the arguments made already and restates them by summing them up in a unique way.
+It does not usually introduce any new arguments or evidence but instead reviews the arguments made already and restates them by summing them up uniquely.
 It is important at this stage to tie everything back to the initial thesis statement.
-This is the writer’s last opportunity to drive home their point; to achieve the goal of the essay to begin with – persuade the reader of their point of view.
+This is the writer’s last opportunity to drive home their point, to achieve the essay’s goal, to begin with – persuade the reader of their point of view.

-There are a number of persuasive writing techniques that can be used to in the conclusion, and throughout the essay, to amp up the persuasive power of the writing.
+Several persuasive writing techniques can be used in the conclusion and throughout the essay to amp up the persuasive power of the writing.
 Let’s take a look at a few.

-In this article we have outlined a basic structure that will be helpful to students in approaching the organization of their persuasive writing.
-It will also be helpful for the students to be introduced to a few literary techniques that will help your students to present their ideas in a convincing manner.
+In this article, we have outlined a basic structure that will be helpful to students in approaching the organization of their persuasive writing.
+It will also be helpful for the students to be introduced to a few literary techniques that will help your students to present their ideas convincingly.
 Here are a few of the more common ones:

 Repetition: There is a reason why advertisements and commercials are so repetitive – repetition works!
 Students can use this knowledge to their advantage in their persuasive writing.
-It is difficult to get the reader to fully agree with the writer’s opinion if they don’t fully understand it.
-Saying the same thing in a variety of ways ensures the reader gets many bites at the ‘understanding’ cherry.
+It is challenging to get the reader to fully agree with the writer’s opinion if they don’t fully understand it.
+Saying the same thing in various ways ensures the reader gets many bites at the ‘understanding’ cherry.

 Storytelling: Humans tend to understand things better through stories.
 Think of how we teach kids the important values through time-tested fables like Peter and the Wolf.
-Whether through personal anecdotes or reference to third person experiences, stories help climb down the ladder of abstraction and reach the reader on a human level.
+Whether through personal anecdotes or references to third-person experiences, stories help climb down the ladder of abstraction and reach the reader on a human level.

 Dealing with Dissent: We live in a cynical age, so leaving out the opposing opinion will smack of avoidance to the reader.
-Encourage your students to turn into that opposing viewpoint and deal with those arguments in their essay too.
+Encourage your students to turn to that opposing viewpoint and deal with those arguments in their essays.

-A quick look around reveals to us the importance of the power of persuasion, whether in product advertisements, newspaper editorials, or political electioneering, persuasion plays an important role in our daily lives.
-Logic and reason are important in the persuasion process, but they are not the only techniques.
+A quick look around reveals to us the importance of the power of persuasion, whether in product advertisements, newspaper editorials, or political electioneering; persuasion is an ever-present element in our daily lives.
+Logic and reason are important in persuasion, but they are not the only techniques.
 The dark arts of persuasion can prey on emotion, greed, and bias.
-Learning to write persuasively can help our students to recognize well-made arguments, as well as help to inoculate them against the more sinister manifestations of persuasion.
+Learning to write persuasively can help our students recognize well-made arguments and help to inoculate them against the more sinister manifestations of persuasion.